tugsisilo/GPDS_TC2/_sources/markdown/lesson_2_2.md

 (lesson_2_2)=
 # Path in Python
 One important task when dealing with batches of data is accessing and reading files in folders.
-In Python, there are some libraries that can be used to handle filesystem paths such as `os` and `glob` but here we will focus on `pathlib` library.
+In Python, some libraries can be used to handle filesystem paths such as `os` and `glob` but here we will focus on `pathlib` library.
 Feel free to use `os` and `glob` library if you are already familiar with them.

 ## Benefits of **pathlib** library
-1. No more cumbersome use of os and os.path functions.
+1. No more cumbersome use of `os` and `os.path` functions.
 2. Contains the semantics of different path types.
 3. Well-defined semantics, eliminating any ambiguities